 Special Forbearance

-Unexpected hardships like unemployment, divorce, and natural disasters can be devastating both emotionally and financially.
+Unexpected financial hardships such as unemployment or natural disasters can be devastating.
 What's worse is the fear of losing your home because you can't make your mortgage payments.
-Luckily, your lender may grant you a special forbearance, which gives you a temporary break from your mortgage payments while you get back on your feet.
+Luckily, your lender may grant you a special forbearance.
+This gives you a temporary break from your loan payments while you get back on your feet.
+Although mortgage forbearance may only last for a short time, it can help prevent foreclosure.

 What Makes This Type of Forbearance So Special?

-Loan forbearance, a type of loss mitigation, is the process by which a lender agrees to temporarily reduce or suspend a borrower's mortgage payments because of temporary hardship.
-While the bank has the legal right to initiate a foreclosure, it forebears, or holds back, this legal right and instead works with the borrower to bring the loan balance current.
+Loan forbearance is a type of loss mitigation.
+It is the process by which a mortgage lender agrees to reduce or suspend a borrower's monthly mortgage payments.
+While the lender has the legal right to start the foreclosure process, it “forebears" this right.
+Instead, the lender works with the borrower to bring the mortgage loan balance current.

-A special forbearance offers a greater variety of relief to borrowers, including more time to catch up on overdue payments, and the option for borrowers to delay repayment of the back amount owed.
-Typically, special forbearance is available to those who have missed no more than 12 months' worth of mortgage payments.
+A special forbearance presents a greater variety of relief to borrowers.
+It also offers more time to catch up on missed payments.
+Borrowers have the option to delay repayment of the back amount owed on the home loan.
+Typically, a special forbearance plan is available to those who have missed no more than 12 months' worth of mortgage payments.

 Do I Qualify for a Special Forbearance?

-The circumstances in which a lender will consider a special forbearance will vary.
-However, typically, lenders will grant a forbearance due to these sorts of events:
+The circumstances in which a lender will consider a special forbearance vary.
+A lender will grant a forbearance due to these sorts of events:

 - Loss of employment